retooth2/xenharmlib/doc/quickstart.rst

    bohlen_pierce = EDTuning(13, Frequency(3))

-Xenharmlib is designed in a way that you can use different levels of abstractions for individual tuning sounds.
-Some prefer the customary world of notes (like D, F#) while others want to look at tunings in a more mathematical way, exploring pitches and pitch classes as integers without the burdens of enharmonic ambiguity.
+Xenharmlib is designed in a way that you can use different levels of abstraction for individual tuning sounds.
+Some prefer the customary world of notes (like D, F#) while others want to look at tunings more mathematically, exploring pitches and pitch classes as integers without the burdens of enharmonic ambiguity.

 In the first part of this tutorial we want to look at this lower